LegendOfBenji/Dota-Supernova/README.md

 <h3>How to use</h3>

 The chart itself is mostly intuitive.
-The chart will render
+The chart will render information from lowest to highest order of specificity.
+Users may also click the center of the chart to go up one level.

 <h3>Technologies handled</h3>